 The Lowcountry Food Bank is working to eliminate hunger in the 10 counties of coastal South Carolina through programs such as the Kids Cafe (an afterschool feeding and mentoring program for at-risk children) and BackPack Buddies (a program providing healthy snacks to children suffering from inadequate weekend nutrition).
 The agency also provides food for distribution by other area charities and packs up boxes of nutritious food for some 3,000 seniors during the holidays.
 For more information, call Jermaine Husser at 843-747-8146 or visit www.lowcountryfoodbank.org.

 The Salvation Army is part of a worldwide organization that tailors its programs to the needs of the areas it services.
-The Charleston branch helps a wide range of clients through its men’s transitional shelter, after-school care, summer day camps and social services such as emergency help with utilities, rent, prescription medicines and eyeglasses.
+The Charleston branch helps a wide range of clients through services such as emergency food assistance, clothing vouchers, utility and rental assistance and prescription medicines.
 The Salvation Army provides some 2,300 families with Thanksgiving dinner, as well as food gift cards and presents for the children at Christmas.
 For more information, call Maj.
 Butch Mallard at 843-747-5271 ext.
 14